-SolutionAir AW-D units can be customized with a wide variety of controls options.
+AW-I units can be customized with a wide variety of controls options.
+Refer to the submittal documents for the specific control sequence.
 The following is a typical sequence for a basic gas heat make-up air unit.
 Refer to the submittal for specific sequence of operation.